 Unlike money awarded to compensate victims for their medical costs or their pain and suffering, punitive damages are usually only awarded when defendants’ behavior is particularly outrageous.

 If you or someone you know developed ovarian cancer after regularly using Johnson & Johnson’s talc-based baby powder, you may have a case.
 Contact a SUGARMAN personal injury lawyer today.
-Fill out a Contact Form, call us at 617-542-1000 or email info@sugarman.com.
+Fill out a Contact Form, call us at 617-542-1000 or email .